BeerOnBeard/exb-netcore-config/README.md

 **NOTE:** Case is important in file names and **must** match the case of the environment variable value.

-The following code snippet will set the base directory to the current working directory of the app.
-Then it will load in the `appsettings.json` file.
-Then, if it exists, it will load in the settings file that is specific to the environment variable.
+The next code snippet will first set the base directory to the current working directory of the app where the settings files reside.
+Then, it will load in the `appsettings.json` file.
+Then, it will load in the settings file that is named using the environment variable, if it exists.
 The `optional` parameter lets the system know that the file might not exists and that it's not a big deal. `.Build()` is called to generate the final `IConfiguration` instance that can be used in the application.

 ```csharp
   var configuration = new ConfigurationBuilder()